putyourlightson/craft-blitz/README.md

 - Blitz makes your site fly and feel light-weight and instantaneous to navigate.
 - Your site remains available even when performing updates and maintenance.
 - Your entire site can be served statically from a CDN such as Cloudflare or Netlify.

+> Blitz 3 is in release candidate phase which means that we now consider it stable for production!
+Read the [beta announcement](https://putyourlightson.com/articles/blitz-3-is-here-hello-jamstack) or install it as follows:
+`composer require putyourlightson/craft-blitz:^3.0.0-RC1`

 ![Server response time](https://putyourlightson.com/assets/images/plugins/blitz/server-response-time.png)